My Current Kit

 Pre-amps

 Felmicamps SK3.5.
-This is a in-line amp that takes an unbalanced XLR signal and plugs into the 3.5 mm jack on a portable recorder.
+This is an in-line amp that takes an unbalanced XLR signal and plugs into the 3.5 mm jack on a portable recorder.
 Perfect for the AT2022, and boosts the signal at least 20 dB.
-Because the AT897 is a balanced line, it took another adapter to use the SK3.5, but Felmi Communications provided one at a relatively low-cost.
+Because the AT897 is a balanced line, it took another adapter to use the SK3.5, but Felmi Communications provided one at a relatively low cost.
 Many of the sounds I record are pretty quiet or far away, so a pre-amp is a life-saver.

 Parabolic Dish